 DM: Dunga (Ijui, Rio Grande do Sul)

 Dunga's bluecollar and defensive style of football symbolized a new era in Brazil's football.
+This period in Brazil's football history was called "Era Dunga", as according to fans and journalists.
 He played 91 times for Brazil.
-He was the captain of Brazil's WC winning team in 1994.
+He was the captain of Brazil's World Cup winning team in 1994.
 He also went to Italia 1990 and France 1998.
-He played in Brazil, Japan, Italy and Germany in his career.
+For domestic football, he played in Brazil, Japan, Italy and Germany in his career.

 DM: Toninho Cerezo (Belo Horizonte, Minas Gerais)

-He played for Roma and Sampdoria in Italy.
+Throughout his career, Cerezo played with Atlético Mineiro, Roma, Sampdoria and São Paulo.
+He was a legend at Atlético Mineiro.
 With São Paulo FC, he was the two-times winner of the Intercontinental Cup and Copa Libertadores.
 He went to Argentina 1978 and Spain 1982.
+During his time in Italy, Cerezo won the Coppa Italia four times; in 1991 he won the Serie A with Sampdoria.

 DM: Gilberto Silva (Lagoa da Prata, Minas Gerais)

 Gilberto Silva started his career with Atlético Mineiro.
-He was best remembered for his 6 seasons with Arsenal.
-He was a key player at the 2002 WC finals in Japan/Korea after Emerson was injured before the tournament.
+He was best remembered for his 6 seasons with Arsenal, where he joined after the 2002 World Cup Finals.
+He played 93 times for Brazil.
+He was a key player at the 2002 World Cup finals in Japan/Korea after Emerson was injured before the tournament.
+He also went to the WC Finals in 2006 and 2010.

 DM/CM: Emerson (Pelotas, Rio Grande do Sul)

 For nearly a decade, Emerson was a key player for Brazil.
-He was due to captain the 2002 side, but an injury right before the Finals kept him out of the tournament.
+He earned 73 caps as a midfielder.
+He was due to captain the 2002 World Cup side, but an injury right before the Finals kept him out of the tournament in which Brazil won.
 He played for Gremio, Bayer Leverkusen, Roma, Juventus, Real Madrid, AC Milan and Santos.

 CM: Alemao (Lavras, Minas Gerais)

-Alemao went to Mexico 1986 and Italia 1990.
+Alemao was capped 39 times for Brazil.
+He went to two World Cupo Finals: 1986 and 1990.
 He also won the Copa America in 1989.
 For his club career, he played with Diego Maradona at Napoli where they broke up the dominance of Northern Italian clubs.
+He won the 1989 UEFA Cup, scoring a goal in the Final.
+He also played for Botafogo in Brazil, Atletico Madrid in Spain and other clubs.

 CM: Falcao(Abelardo Luz, Santa Catarina)

-At one stage, Falcao was the world's highest paid footballer.
-He played with Internacional at home before becoming the star of Roma in the 1980's.
-He won Serie A in 1982-83 and Roma had to wait 17 years for the next title after that.
-For national team, he was left out of the WC in Argentina, but four years later, he was a key player for the fantastic Brazilian of Spain 1982.
-He won the Silver Ball as the best Brazilian playing in Spain.
+At one point, Falcao was the world's highest paid footballer.
+He played with Internacional at home before becoming the star of Roma in the 1980's, winning the Serie A in 1982-83.
+In 1985, he returned home and played for Sao Paulo.
+For the national team, he was a key player for the fantastic Brazilian of Spain 1982.
+He won the Silver Ball in Spain.
+He also went to the World Cup Finals in 1986.

 Eder came to international prominence during the 1982 World Cup in Spain, playing in midfield alongside Zico, Sócrates and Falcão.
 He scored a beautiful goal against the Soviet Union.
 He was known as a free kick specialist.
 He played for many clubs throughout his career, but longer stints with Gremio and Atlético Mineiro.